patternfly/patternfly/src/patternfly/components/ModalBox/docs/code.md

 ## Overview

 A modal box is a generic rectangular container that can be used to build modals.
 A modal box can have three sections: header, body, and footer.
-Header or body is required, but not both.
+Header or body is required.
+If no `pf-c-modal-box__header-title` is used, alternative text with a corresponding `id` must be provided for the modal `aria-labeledby` value.

 ## Accessibility